 Is it possible to use sports to bridge gaps between nations and cultures?
 Ms. Sanders will speak about the importance of sports diplomacy, which allows athletes and their spectators to discover how successful athletics can be translated into the development of life skills and global achievement without the economic, political, and military issues that may burden traditional diplomacy.
 Additionally, sport is a powerful tool to connect gender, race, ethnicity and countries.
-It invokes passion and energy while providing very important life lessons and proper behaviors that can be used to positively build societies.
+It invokes passion and energy while providing critical life lessons and proper behaviors that can be used to build healthy societies.

 We can see examples of the power in the Opening Ceremony in Rio, were 3 billion eyes were watching the beginning of the world's sporting event and their message about inclusion, conflict resolution, sustainability, and Eco-responsibility.
 This lecture will discuss the power of sport for positive change.
 How can global athletic attention, TV time, and money be used in a better way to enhance the power of sport?

 Dr. Kevin Bales - Professor, Author, Social Scientist, and Human Rights Activist